RealityETH/subjectivocracy/design.md

 ## Forking L2 systems

 L2 designs typically have a separate ledger, connected to the L2 system by a contract performing the role of a message bridge and often anchored by another contract handing data used for validity proofs and other requirements specific to the L2 system in question.
 To bridge assets from the L1 world, you would typically use contracts on the L1 chain in which assets are locked, prompting a message to be sent to their counterparts on the L2 chain, which in turn mints equivalent tokens on the L2 chain.
 A message sent in the opposite direction can prompt assets to be unlocked, having confirmed that they have been burned on the L2 ledger.

 You can fork a L2 chain by cloning its L2 ledger, and publishing new L1 versions of a new message bridge, along with any contracts related to validity-proofs etc. This will create a parallel chain, with all the assets issued on the original chain duplicated.
 The forked L2 ledgers can be identical, except that as of the date of the fork they should each now commit to new L1 contracts, and receive messages from a new L1 message bridge.

-If assets are locked up in contracts that on the L2 chain such that nobody has permission to simply withdraw them and redeposit them on the new L2 chain, these unforkable asset bridges need a way to learn that they should rely on messages from the new bridge contract instead of the old one.
+If assets are locked up in contracts on the L2 chain such that nobody has permission to simply withdraw them and redeposit them on the new L2 chain, these unforkable asset bridges need a way to learn that they should rely on messages from the new bridge contract instead of the old one.

-We keep track of the forking with a contract which we call the Fork Manager.
+In our design we keep track of the forking with a contract which we call the Fork Manager.
 This is effectively a Token-Curated Registry managing which Message Bridge contract you should talk to when you want send messages to or from the L2 ledger.
 In the event of a fork, the Fork Manager clones itself into two copies and uses a governance process similar to Augur, requiring token holders to move their tokens to one or the other of the forks.
 The fork which attracts the most tokens is considered the "recommended" fork.
 During the dispute period where tokenholders are moving their tokens, an L1 contract should only redeem assets if given an identical instruction by both forks, ie if the assets in question are not involved in anything that the two rival ledgers disagree about.
 Once the dispute period is complete, it should redeem assets based on the instructions of the "winning" fork.